ski69per/CommitCadence/README.md

 Follow the prompts to enter your GitHub email, repository details, and a Sunday start date.
 Design your pattern in the grid editor and let the script handle the rest.

+## Important

+**Email Verification:** The email you enter must be verified in your GitHub account settings at https://github.com/settings/emails.
+Commits will only appear on YOUR contribution graph if the email matches YOUR GitHub account.

 ## Notes

 - Start dates must be Sundays to align with GitHub's calendar
 - Contributions appear on your public profile
 - Remove the design by deleting or privatizing the repository
+- Each person should use their own verified GitHub email to see commits on their profile